NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 The `type` attribute indicates the nature of the relationship between resources.
 It is recommended to use terms from Dublin Core (`conformsTo`, `hasFormat`, `hasPart`, `hasVersion`, `isFormatOf`, `isPartOf`, `isReferencedBy`, `isReplacedBy`, `isRequiredBy`, `isVersionOf`, `references`, `replaces`, `requires`).
-If other terms are used for the type attribute, they should be meaningful to the data provider, reflect the metadata catalog or system, and be applied consistently with a standardized format.
+If other terms are used for the `type` attribute, they should be meaningful to the designated community, reflect the metadata catalog or system, and be applied consistently with a standardized format.

 An example of using the `id` attribute is to reference a series record, work record, or other resources within the same series or work.